aesokolowski/romecalc/README.md

 targets:

-1. clean up current code (save literals other than 1, 0 -1 in constants kind of stuff)
+1. errors for inputting an argument that is not implemented yet (so anything other than a decimal integer between 0 - 3999 inclusive)
-2. errors for inputting an argument that is not implemented yet (so anything other than a decimal integer between 0 - 3999 inclusive)
+2. a function to determine if a string containing valid Roman numeral characters has them in the correct order (I also think the max is 15 characters long for 3888) and another function to actually parse it, I feel making multiple passes helps modularize the the code for future changes
-3. a function to determine if a string containing valid Roman numeral characters has them in the correct order (I also think the max is 15 characters long for 3888) and another function to actually parse it, I feel making multiple passes helps modularize the the code for future changes
+3.
 4. help menu

 future: